The Messenger of His Face and How Torah was Given to Israel

 … who received the Torah as it was ordained by messengers but did not watch over it.
 (Act 7:53)

-After reading these passages from Acts, we should ask the question as to how Stephanos could have known that the Torah was ordained/enacted/given through a messenger unless he had knowledge of the Book of Jubilees, not to mention that he identified this Messenger to the prophet Mosheh promised to Israel.
+After reading these passages from Acts, the question arises: How could Stephanos have known that the Torah was ordained/enacted/given through a messenger unless he had knowledge of the Book of Jubilees?
+To make his case even stronger before his accusers the apostle identified this Messenger as the prophet Mosheh promised to Israel.
+With all that being said, we see that the Book of Jubilees purports to be a revelation given by YHVH to Mosheh through the medium of the Messenger of His Face.

 Other clues in the Scripture